 PROGRAM AT A GLANCE

-Agents of Change is an ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.
+Agents of Change is an ongoing series featuring the stories, analyses and perspectives of next generation environmental justice leaders who come from historically under-represented backgrounds in science and academia.

 The essays are published on Environmental Health News, a nonprofit, nonpartisan organization dedicated to driving science into public discussion and policy on environmental health issues, including climate change.
 We developed this platform to provide a space for early career scientists to explore intersections between their lived experiences and research expertise.
 In our first year, fellows wrote about various topics including: Black farming, cultural significance of fire in indigenous communities, and housing insecurity among urban, immigrant communities.